idossha/TI-2024/README.md

 A repo containing the scripts used for this project.

-- Ido Haber
-- 2024
-- STRENGTHEN Project
+Ido Haber, 2024, STRENGTHEN Project

 ---